Tag: sunspot

 Solar storm warning!
 Sunspot AR3559 could hurl out X-class solar flares, reveals NASA

-Yet another solar storm warning has been issued by NASA, this time due to Sunspot AR3559.
+[ad_1] Yet another solar storm warning has been issued by NASA, this time due to Sunspot AR3559.
 Over the last few months, the solar activity has increased, resulting in multiple X-class solar flares.
 Some of these flares have caused radio blackouts in regions.
 As we move towards the peak of solar cycle 25, the Sun's activity, which includes solar flares, CMEs, solar storms, and geomagnetic storms, is expected to increase even more.
 Now, NASA's Solar Dynamics Observatory (SDO) has issued a solar storm warning.
-Also Read: NASA prepares for solar storm surge as new research unravels complexity of solar phenomena Solar storm alertAccording to a report by spaceweather.com, NASA SDO forecasts that a region on the Sun's surface, termed Sunspot AR3559, has a magnetic field that has been classified ...
+Also Read: NASA prepares for solar storm surge as new research unravels complexity of solar phenomena Solar storm alertAccording to a report by spaceweather.com, NASA SDO forecasts that a region on the Sun's surface, termed Sunspot AR3559, has a magnetic field that has been class...

 Technology